 There are some exceptions to the penalty, though.
 More information regarding exceptions can be found in the IRS instructions.

 We have a plethora of resources to ensure that you’re up-to-date on the latest tax news.
-Check out our Essential Guides to master all of your filing requirements or review our step-by-step guides for more information on preparing your filings.
+Check out our Essential Guides to master all of your filing requirements and for more information on preparing your filings.

-Click here to sign up with TINCorrect today and begin your free trial.
+Sign up with TINCorrect today and begin your free trial!